mvolkmann/blog/src/swift/swift-ui.md

    followed by a period and the app name.
 1. Add the "Background Modes" capability.
 1. Check the "Remote notifications" checkbox.
+1. Add source files similar to those in the example app linked above.

 CloudKit prefixes all record and field names with "CD\_", which is an abbreviation for "Core Data".